Court grants last-minute reprieve to sick baby

 (CNN)The European Court of Human Rights has given a last-minute reprieve to the family of a severely ill baby boy.

-Ten-month-old Charlie Gard was due to have his life support switched off at the end of the day Tuesday after his parents lost a Supreme Court appeal in the UK last week.
+Ten-month-old Charlie Gard was due to have his life support switched off at the end of the day Monday after his parents lost a Supreme Court appeal in the UK two weeks ago.
+A deadline had been set for June 13, at which time the court allowed a one-week extension for the judge's to further consider the case.

 After losing that appeal, Charlie's parents, Chris Gard and Connie Yates, filed a request with the European court for an urgent interim measure that would allow judges time to consider the case.

-Charlie's family responded to the news on Twitter. "#FathersDay will be extra special this year as Chris will get to spend it with the apple of his eye Charlie!!"
+Charlie's family responded to last week's news on Twitter: "#FathersDay will be extra special this year as Chris will get to spend it with the apple of his eye Charlie!!"

 Charlie's rare condition

-According to the Supreme Court decision delivered on June 8, "his condition has deteriorated seriously since he was born.
+According to the UK Supreme Court decision delivered June 8, "his condition has deteriorated seriously since he was born.
 He cannot move his arms or legs or breathe unaided."

-His brain is also severely affected and he is kept alive by a mechanical ventilator, according to the ruling.
+His brain is also severely affected, and he is kept alive by a mechanical ventilator, according to the ruling.

-Charlie's parents have been fighting the UK and European courts for permission to take their son to the United States where a doctor has agreed to carry out a experimental new treatment called nucleoside bypass therapy that they believe is their son's only hope.
+Charlie's parents have been fighting the UK and European courts for permission to take their son to the United States, where a doctor has agreed to carry out a experimental new treatment called nucleoside bypass therapy, which they believe is their son's only hope.

 "We need to change things and show how determined parents can forge a path for other families encountering similar obstacles.
 We need to find treatments for incurable diseases.
 We need to give other people hope.
 We need to start saving lives ... hopefully starting with Charlie."